Data Science, Compensation, and Asking for Money

 Painting by Josef Wagner-Höhenberg showing a late 1800s farmer signing a contract at a wooden table while a notary gestures to the two bankers at the other end of the table who have a pile of gold and silver coins in front of them.

 This post was meant to be a chapter in a book where data scientists who had transitioned from academia to industry shared their experience and advice.
-Unfortunately the 2020 pandemic seems to have killed the project, so I am sharing my chapter here.
+Unfortunately, the 2020 pandemic seems to have killed the project, so I am sharing my chapter here.
 Enjoy!

 The first time I visited CERN during my PhD, I got an ascetic feeling from looking at the dilapidated buildings and missing storm shutters.
-Its exterior reflected the same feeling I had expressed to my father a few years earlier—that pursuing science was worth more than dollars.
+Its exterior reflected the same feeling I had expressed to my father a few years earlier—that science was worth more than dollars.
 I felt instantly at home.

 Compensation

-As someone who had never been motivated by money, I discovered during my job search that I was a little naive as to what all the numbers meant.
+As someone who’d never been motivated by money, I discovered during my job search that I was a little naive as to what all the numbers meant.
 Fortunately, Insight anticipated this and brought experienced data scientists, startup founders, and tech company executives to give us a crash course on life outside of academia.
 I learned everything there was to know about salary, bonuses, and equity.

 Startups were more complicated.
 I didn’t get any offers from startups, but this is what I learned from Insight and from working with VCs for two years: particularly valuable early hires can receive up to a few percent ownership of the startup, but over time that share would “dilute” as new stock was issued.
 Complicated vesting structures could mean that even with a good exit, your shares might be worth less than you thought if you’re far down the liquidation preference stack.